AGoodlund/CSC131-Project/README.md

 # Install XAMMP.
 Just keep pressing 'next'.
 All the default options are good
 # Now open XAMMP and start Apache and MySQL.
 You might need to give permissions to both or one of them.
 # If MySQL can't run because Port 3306 is being used by something else, go to Task Manager, then Services, then search for MySQL80 and stop it
-# There's a good chance that you downloaded MySQL separatly already which is using that port
+# There's a good chance that you downloaded MySQL separately already which is using that port
 # Now it should run
 # Now put https:/localhost in your google browser WHILE XAMMP IS RUNNING!
 Then go tp PhpMyAdmin
 # Create a new database called maindb (spelling must be EXACT)